Laura Iñiguez, Content Manager at Hirebook

 In the MBO body of knowledge, any employee would have three to five objectives which would be reviewed on an annual basis.

-OKRs, the more modern version of MBO, takes into account the faster pace of business, the abundance of information, the need for organization agility and refines this model to say that for each objective one should have one to three key results, or measurable deliverables, that we can monitor to ensure the employee is making progress on their goals.
+OKRs, the more modern version of MBO, takes into account the faster pace of business, the abundance of information, the need for organizational agility and refines this model to say that for each objective one should have one to three key results, or measurable deliverables, that we can monitor to ensure the employee is making progress on their goals.

 The Five Steps in MBO:

 - Translate Objectives to Employees: Once the objectives are decided, translate and assign them to employees.
-Make sure each employee is aware of the objectives and have no doubts about their participation in the process so they can cooperate with the organization’s larger goals.
+Make sure each employee is aware of the objectives and has no doubts about their participation in the process so they can cooperate with the organization’s larger goals.

 - Monitor Progress: Making progress measurable is key.
 Management must provide the resources their employees need and monitor progress to see how well they perform and if they are delivering on the agreed objectives.
 If objectives are being met and management shows so to their teams, they will likely experience professional growth and feel motivated to continue.